jithinjosejacob/FacebookSignUp/README.md

 Sample Project for SignUp a Facebook Account

-Technology Used - This project uses Selenium Java(IDE - Eclipse) This project has been created using Cucumber Framework using Gherkins which follows Behaviour Driven Development
+Technology Used - This project uses Selenium Java(IDE - Eclipse) This project has been created using Selenium Java and Cucumber Framework using Gherkins which follows Behaviour Driven Development

 This Project has been created based on 3 Assumptions